GiottoVerducci/rulebook2024/content.md

 **3. Resolve the Action** If no attempt is successful and no more attempts are made, then the **action is successful**, and the cost of the action is paid.

+**4. After Action resolution** After all effects are handeled, there is a chance to play cards which are only usable after action resolution.
+This is considered the final step of the action.

 ### **Stealth and Intercept**